eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 -------
 This button reset several points in the monitor:

-- It erases the callback information in *Issues* right panel.
+- It clears the callback list in the *Issues* right panel.
 - It resets the entity clicked.
-  An abstract *All* entity is set as new *entity clicked*, representing all the discovered entities.
+  All DDS entities discovered will be shown regardless of the DDS Domain they belong and the information displayed refer to a summary of all the entities in the monitor.

 View
 ====

 Hide/Show Shortcuts Toolbar
 ---------------------------
-Hide the shortcuts superior toolbar if visible, or reveal it otherwise.
+Hides the shortcuts superior toolbar if visible, or reveal it otherwise.

 Customize Shortcuts Toolbar
 ---------------------------